-- 1 Medicines should be brought to the school office by 9.00 am by parents/carers. - 2 The designated person will check that the - medicine is in its original container as dispensed by a chemist and details match those on the form; - label clearly states the child's - o first and last name - o name of medicine - o dose required - method of administration - o time/frequency of administration - patient information leaflet is present to identify any side effects; - medication is in date. - 3 The designated person will store the medicine appropriately: - Medicines requiring refrigeration will be kept in the fridge in a clean storage container - A daily temperature of the fridge will be taken and recorded. - 4 The designated person will administer medication at the appropriate time. - 5 The following procedure will be followed: - The pupil will be asked to state their name this is checked against the label on the bottle, authorisation form and record sheet. - The name of the medicine will be checked against the authorisation form and record sheet. - The time, dosage and method of administration will be checked against the authorisation form and record sheet. - The expiry date will be checked and read out. - The medicine is administered.

-- The record sheet is signed by the designated person and, if possible, witnessed by a second adult.
+- 1 Medicines should be brought to the school office by 9.00 am by parents/carers.
+The designated member of staff will ask the parent to sign the relevant consent form.

+- 2 The designated person(s) will check that the

+- medicine is in its original container as dispensed by a chemist and details match those on the form;

+- label clearly states the child's

+- first and last name

+- · name of medicine

+- dose required

+- method of administration - time/frequency of administration; - patient information leaflet is present to identify any side effects; - medication is in date. - 3 The designated person(s) will log the medicine in the record book and store the medicine appropriately. - Medicines requiring refrigeration will be kept in the fridge in a clean storage container - A daily temperature of the fridge will be taken and recorded. - 4 The designated person(s) will administer medication at the appropriate time. - 5 The following procedure will be followed: - The pupil will be asked to state their name this is checked against the label on the bottle, authorisation form and record sheet. - The name of the medicine will be checked against the authorisation form and record sheet. - The time, dosage and method of administration will be checked against the authorisation form and record sheet. - The expiry date will be checked and read out. - The medicine is administered. - The record sheet is signed by the designated person(s) and, if possible, witnessed by a second adult.
 Controlled medication must be witnessed by a second adult. - Any possible side effects will be noted. - The medicine is returned to appropriate storage. - 6 If a child refuses to take their medicine, staff will not force them to do so.
 Staff will record the incident and follow agreed procedures (which are set out in the pupil's Healthcare Plan) and contact parents.
-If a refusal results in an emergency, the emergency procedures detailed in the Healthcare Plan will be followed. - 7 If the designated person has concerns about a procedure or a medication that they are being asked to administer they will not administer the medicine, but check with the parents or a health professional before taking further action. - 8 Primary Schools: At the end of the day parents of pupil's prescribed antibiotic medication (four doses a day) should collect their child's medicine from the school office and sign it out.
-For children staying to an After-School Club the designated person(s) will pass antibiotic medicine to the supervisor of the After-School Club to return to the parents.
-The After-School Club Supervisor will sign and date the back of the authorisation form to confirm that they have received the medicine and accept responsibility to return it to parents.
+If a refusal results in an emergency, the emergency procedures detailed in the Healthcare Plan will be followed. - 7 If the designated person(s) has concerns about a procedure or a medication that they are being asked to administer they will not administer the medicine, but check with the parents or a health professional before taking further action. - 8 At the end of the day parents/carers of pupil's prescribed antibiotic medication (four doses a day) should collect their child's medicine from the school office and sign it out.
+For children staying to the After School Club the designated person(s) will pass antibiotic medicine to the supervisor of the After School Club to return to the parents/carers.
+The After School Club supervisor will sign and date the relevant form to confirm that they have received the medicine and accept responsibility to return it to parents.